lisarosaa/acme-web-design/development-strategy.md

 ## 1. User Story: title

-As a user story, I want to know the name of the website
+As a user of the site, I want to know the name of the website

 ### Repo